In an impressed current system, the rectifier positive terminal is connected to:

 Prepare for the NACE CP1 Tester Exam with our quiz.
 Access flashcards and multiple choice questions, each with hints and explanations.
 Ace your exam!

-In an impressed current cathodic protection system, the rectifier is a crucial component that converts alternating current (AC) from the power supply to direct current (DC), which is then used to protect metal structures from corrosion.
-The positive terminal of the rectifier is connected to the structure that requires protection.
+In an impressed current cathodic protection system, the rectifier converts alternating current (AC) to direct current (DC) for the purpose of protecting the structure from corrosion.
+The positive terminal of the rectifier is connected to the structure being protected because this is where the impressed current will be applied.

 Subscribe